airbytehq/airbyte/airbyte-lib/README.md

 )
 ```

 The `get_secret()` function accepts an optional `source` argument of enum type `SecretSource`.
-If left blank, the `source` arg will be `SecretSource.ANY`.
+If omitted or set to `SecretSource.ANY`, AirbyteLib will search all available secrets sources.
 If `source` is set to a specific source, then only that source will be checked.
 If a list of `SecretSource` entries is passed, then the sources will be checked using the provided ordering.

 ### Versioning